dsh311/3DModelToddle/README.md

 # 3DModelToddle
 ![3DModelToddle](3DModelToddleTabs.gif)
-* 3D model loader and manipulator written in C#.
+* 3D model loader and manipulator written in C# and WPF.
 * Supported formats .obj, .stl(no textures), and .X3D(no textures).

 ## Image Credits